NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

 ♦ The recorder window could crash because of a sizing issue.
+♦ It was not possible to properly move frames in the timeline.

 ### Known Bugs: